gimse/Image-cut-segmentation-algorithm/README.md

 ﻿# Image cut segmentation algorithm

-Seperating a image into two parts, bu using ncut algorithm.
+Seperating a image into two parts, by using Ncut algorithm.
 The algorithm is shown in this [book](www.imageprocessingplace.com)

 ## Screencapture